-- 5th in UK for Research Quality – Complete University Guide 2019
+- Top 10 for Research Quality (Complete University Guide 2022)

 The scientific integrity of our academics (all of whom are research active) is regularly recognised by research accreditation exercises such as the Research Assessment Exercise (RAE) and Research Excellence Framework (REF).
 The results of the most recent REF (2014) confirmed our now well-established reputation for the highest quality research, with 100% of our work being judged as either world leading or at an international level.
 This placed us as one of the top ten Sport Science Schools in the UK.
 The School has a track record of supporting research into clinical exercise rehabilitation and disease prevention, elite performance as well as talent identification and development.

 All our research underpins the unique (to the region) provision of academic and professional skills development for students from undergraduate to PhD level.